I’m sure you’ve heard this before:

 Make sure to read these vocabulary notes every night when you finish reading your book.
 You don’t necessarily have to make any kind of special effort to remember them.
 Just understand what they mean and read them out loud before going to bed.

 After your vocabulary collection gets lengthy, know that you don’t have to read every single page of your vocab notebook every day.
-Once you start to have lots of pages to read, just read the last page or two you’re good to go.
+Once you start to have lots of pages to read, just read the last page or two and you’re good to go.
 Seeing these words repeatedly each night will help you remember them without formally sitting down to repeat and drill them.

 6. After finishing, reread your Spanish reader